cloudify-cosmo/cloudify-rest-docs/source/includes/_secrets.md

 `PATCH "{manager_ip}/api/v3.1/secrets/{secret_key}/set-global"`

 Set the secret's visibility to global.
 Will be deprecated soon.
-Use 'set-visibility' instead.
+For Cloudify Manager 4.3 and above, use 'set-visibility'.

 ### URI Parameters
 * `secret_key`: The key of the secret to update.